farukbulbul/stock_price_indicator/capstone_project_report.md

 <img src="https://qph.fs.quoracdn.net/main-qimg-5f73a8506b883839c392403cb592f657-c" />

+With the information provided by Eurekahedge it is clear that machine learning algorithms are very usefull for constructing successfull investment strategies.
 Similarly I would like to implement a stock price indicator with machine learning methodologies aiming to predict future stock price for a given stock.

 ### Problem Statement